What is Low Dose Naltrexone?

 Naltrexone is commonly known as an opioid antagonist.
 At a daily dose of 50 mg by mouth, it has been shown to be effective in treating alcohol dependence and blocking the effects of opioids.

-Low dose naltrexone (LDN) is a term for using naltrexone at a smaller dose, which is 5 mg or lower.
-The usual dose is 4.5 mg by mouth daily after being slowly increased from 1.5 mg once daily.
-The purpose of the slow increase is to help avoid initial side effects or predict if a lower dose is required.
+Low dose naltrexone (LDN) is a term for using naltrexone at a smaller dose, generally 5 mg or lower.
+Some physicians will start at lower dosage and titrate up over several weeks to the target dose.
+The purpose of the slow increase is to help avoid initial side effects or determine if a lower dose is required.
 Common side effects include nausea and dizziness.
-Overall, low dose naltrexone is safe, tolerable, and effective for most patients.
+Overall, low dose naltrexone is well tolerated in most patients.

-Low Dose Naltrexone has many off-label uses.
+Low Dose Naltrexone has been prescribed for many off-label uses.
 Examples include:

 *This list is not all inclusive